akka/akka-persistence-jdbc/README.md

 # akka-persistence-jdbc
-A JDBC plugin for [akka-persistence](http://akka.io), a great extension to Akka created by [Martin Krasser](https://github.com/krasserm)
+Akka-persistence-jdbc is a persistence plugin for [akka-persistence](http://doc.akka.io/docs/akka/snapshot/scala/persistence.html) that writes journal entries to a configured JDBC database.
+It supports writing journal messages and snapshots to two tables, the journal table and the snapshot table.

+By setting the appropriate Journal and SnapshotStore classes in the application.conf, you can choose the following databases

+* Postgresql (default, and the only one tested)
+* H2
+* MySQL
+* Oracle
+* MSSqlServer
+* DB2

-It is only tested against Postgresql/9.3.1, so when you have any problems with other databases, drop me a mail and maybe we can work something out.
+It is currently only tested against Postgresql/9.3.1 and H2/1.4.179

 ### Todo: